 March 2010 – The Baltimore Station purchased three properties in the Sandtown-Winchester neighborhood of Baltimore to both relocate and expand the Seton Hill Station.

-2012 – Began managing overflow shelter for Baltimore City (nightly men’s shelter)
+2012 – Began managing overflow shelter for Baltimore City (nightly men’s shelter).
+The Baltimore Station also celebrated its 25th Anniversary with the Silver Celebration of Second Chances.

-2015 – New Executive Director, John Friedel, and Clinical Director, Arlene Hackbarth, joined The Baltimore Station.
+2015 – Following an update to the organization’s mission and vision statements, The Baltimore Station implemented a client-centered and trauma-informed treatment approach.
+Also, Executive Director, John Friedel, and Clinical Director, Arlene Hackbarth, joined The Baltimore Station.

 Today, The Baltimore Station has 136 beds, providing homeless men, mostly veterans, with an opportunity to turn their lives around.
 However, the journey does not end here, as our program continues to expand and evolve.